 suggests genes are to blame.
 Current research is also looking at the role of the immune

-Although any woman may develop endometriosis, the following women seem to be at an
+Any woman may develop endometriosis, but the following women seem to be at an increased

 What are the symptoms of endometriosis?

-While each woman may experience symptoms differently, these are the most common symptoms:
+Each woman may experience symptoms differently, but these are the most common symptoms:

-- Other gastrointestinal problems, such as diarrhea, constipation, and/or nausea
+Other digestive problems, such as diarrhea, constipation, or nausea

 The amount of pain a woman has isn’t always related to the severity of the disease.